VirtuosoResearch/virtuosoresearch.github.io/src/blogs/EnsembleLoRANote.md

 In many applications, fine-tuning language models involves multiple data sources.
 Existing methods have several limitations.
 Directly applying a base fine-tuning method often leads to negative interference across tasks.
 Pretraining a shared adapter and then fine-tuning it for each task may increases computational cost.

-To figure our the relationship of tasks, several works evaluate the similarities betweeen tasks or data samples.
+To figure out the relationship of tasks, several works evaluate the similarities betweeen tasks or data samples.
 Influence functions evaluate how slight changes to individual training examples affect model predictions ([Koh and Liang, 2017](https://proceedings.mlr.press/v70/koh17a/koh17a.pdf)).
 Datamodeling uses random sampling and surrogate models to approximate the impact of adding or removing specific training samples on prediction loss ([Park et al., 2023](https://arxiv.org/pdf/2303.14186)).
 Task affinity grouping computes a task affinity matrix by computing gradient similarity between tasks ([Fifty et al., 2021](https://proceedings.neurips.cc/paper_files/paper/2021/file/e77910ebb93b511588557806310f78f1-Paper.pdf)).
 Our [prior work](https://arxiv.org/pdf/2409.19458) has explored efficent methods to estimate the fine-tuned result.
 Inspired by them, we propose an efficient grouping method without performing any fine-tuning.

 ## 2. Methods